 Force

 The various gauges or load cells that we calibrate may be calibrated in tension or compression.
-The load of course is the same, it’s the application of the load that determines whether the load is a tensile or compressive load.
-Force is a measure determined by gravitation acting on a mass and since the gravitational force varies from place to place on the earth’s surface the force will change as well.
-The acceleration of gravity in Miller Instruments’ laboratory is known to within 5 parts per million thus errors due to gravitation are virtually eliminated.
+The load of course is the same; it’s the application of the load that determines whether the load is tensile or compressive.
+Force is a measure determined by gravitation acting on a mass, and since the gravitational force varies from place to place on the earth’s surface, the force will change as well.
+The acceleration of gravity in Miller Instruments’ laboratory is known to within 5 parts per million; thus, errors due to gravitation are virtually eliminated.
 Mass is the same regardless of where it is measured.
-We retain a good control of the mass used in the calibration process by having the capability to calibrate weights in our mass standards calibration laboratory.
+We retain good control of the mass used in the calibration process by having the capability to calibrate weights in our mass standards calibration laboratory.
 Careful attention to alignment is provided during the calibration to keep the error due to misalignment to a minimum.

-Our complete accredited scope may be seen on the National Research Council’s CLAS website: scope >
+Our complete accredited scope may be seen on the Standards Council of Canada website: scope >

 Back